sramosonsins/npstat2/README.md

 	21.unnormZengEtest: unnormalized Zeng's E Test.
 	22.FayWu_H: normalized Fay and Wu’s H.
 	23.div: divergence per base (from outgroup).
-	24.nonsyn_S: nonsynonimous polymorphisms.
+	24.nonsyn_S: nonsynonym polymorphisms.
-	25.syn_S: synonimous polymorphisms
+	25.syn_S: synonym polymorphisms
-	26.nonsyn_div: nonsynonimous divergence
+	26.nonsyn_div: nonsynonym divergence
-	27.syn_div: synonimous polymorphisms
+	27.syn_div: synonym polymorphisms
-	28.len_ns: number of nonsynonymous bases covered in the window.
+	28.len_ns: number of nonsynonym bases covered in the window.
-	29.len_out_ns: number of nonsynonymous bases covered and with known outgroup allele.
+	29.len_out_ns: number of nonsynonym bases covered and with known outgroup allele.
-	30.thetaFL*_ns: quasi-singletons variability estimate from folded SFS (nonsynonymous) 31.Watt_ns: Watterson estimator of theta of nonsynonymous positions.
+	30.thetaFL*_ns: quasi-singletons variability estimate from folded SFS (nonsynonym) 31.Watt_ns: Watterson estimator of theta of nonsynonym positions.
-	32.pi_ns: Tajima’s Pi estimator of heterozygosity of nonsynonymous positions.
+	32.pi_ns: Tajima’s Pi estimator of heterozygosity of nonsynonym positions.
-	33.thetaFL_ns: quasi-singletons variability estimate from unfolded SFS (nonsynonymous) 34.thetaH_ns: Fay and Wu's variability estimator of nonsynonymous positions.
+	33.thetaFL_ns: quasi-singletons variability estimate from unfolded SFS (nonsynonym) 34.thetaH_ns: Fay and Wu's variability estimator of nonsynonym positions.
-	35.thetaZE_ns: ZengE variability estimator (nonsynonymous).
+	35.thetaZE_ns: ZengE variability estimator (nonsynonym).
-	36.div_ns: divergence per nonsynonymous base (from outgroup).
+	36.div_ns: divergence per nonsynonym base (from outgroup).
-	37.len_syn: number of synonymous bases covered in the window.
+	37.len_syn: number of synonym bases covered in the window.
-	38.len_out_syn: number of synonymous bases covered and with known outgroup allele.
+	38.len_out_syn: number of synonym bases covered and with known outgroup allele.
-	39.thetaFL*_syn: quasi-singletons variability estimate from folded SFS (synonymous) 40.Watt_syn: Watterson estimator of theta of synonymous positions.
+	39.thetaFL*_syn: quasi-singletons variability estimate from folded SFS (synonym) 40.Watt_syn: Watterson estimator of theta of synonym positions.
-	41.pi_syn: Tajima’s Pi estimator of heterozygosity of synonymous positions.
+	41.pi_syn: Tajima’s Pi estimator of heterozygosity of synonym positions.
-	42.thetaFL_syn: quasi-singletons variability estimate from unfolded SFS (synonymous) 43.thetaH_syn: Fay and Wu's variability estimator of synonymous positions 44.thetaZE_syn: ZengE variability estimator (synonymous).
+	42.thetaFL_syn: quasi-singletons variability estimate from unfolded SFS (synonym) 43.thetaH_syn: Fay and Wu's variability estimator of synonym positions 44.thetaZE_syn: ZengE variability estimator (synonym).
-	45.div_syn: divergence per synonymous base (from outgroup).
+	45.div_syn: divergence per synonym base (from outgroup).
 	46.alpha: fraction of substitutions fixed by positive selection.
 	47.alpha_watt: fraction of substitutions fixed by positive selection considering Watterson variability.
 	48.alpha_pi: fraction of substitutions fixed by positive selection considering Tajima's Pi variability.
 	49.alpha_H: fraction of substitutions fixed by positive selection considering Fay and Wu's H variability.

 All these statistics are computed after filtering for minimum read depth, qualities and allele count.
-Note slightly different assumptions in relation to npstat1 version: (i) the consideration of a variant below the -nolowfreq is rejected and not account to consider three mutliple mutations with the outgroup, and (ii) the synonymous and nonsynonymous segregating sites are counted independently to have outgroup or not at that position.
+Note slightly different assumptions in relation to npstat1 version: (i) the consideration of a variant below the -nolowfreq is rejected and not account to consider three mutliple mutations with the outgroup, and (ii) the synonym and nonsynonym segregating sites are counted independently to have outgroup or not at that position.
 The reason is that in this version the alpha estimates are calculated using the variability and divergence levels and not the explicitely the number of mutations.

 The HKA test can be obtained by composing data from S (columns 8), Var(S) (column 14) and divergence (column 23).
-The McDonald-Kreitman test could be obtained by composing synonymous/nonsynonimous polymorphism/divergence data in a 2 × 2 contingency table.
+The McDonald-Kreitman test could be obtained by composing synonym/nonsynonym polymorphism/divergence data in a 2 × 2 contingency table.

 Synonymous and non-synonymous positions are calculated considering Nuclear Universal coding and using Nei-Gojobori (1986) method.
 Only codons with less than 3 mutations were considered.

-The file containing the differentiation output contains the next statistics:
+The file containing the differentiation output includes the next statistics:

 	1.scaffold: name of the scaffold.
 	2.window: window number.